Plantar fasciitis is a condition that occurs when the thick tissue at the bottom of the foot becomes inflamed.

 PF can make walking and other activities very painful.
-The good news is that most people get better within a few months with treatment.
+The good news is that most people get better within a few months of treatment.
 Corticosteroids and non-steroidal anti-inflammatory medications can help alleviate the pain and inflammation of this condition.

-Physical therapy, orthotics and night splints are some of the other treatments that may be recommended for a person who has plantar fasciitis.
+Physical therapy, orthotics, and night splints are some of the other treatments that may be recommended for a person who has plantar fasciitis.

 If a patient does not respond to conventional treatments, then surgery may be the only option.
 The doctor will surgically detach the heel bone from the plantar fascia.
 Surgery can potentially weaken the foot arch, which is why it is performed after all other treatments have failed.

-One of the things that people can do to prevent PF is maintain a healthy weight.
+One of the things that people can do to prevent PF is to maintain a healthy weight.
 PF can also be prevented by buying supportive shoes.
 If you are looking for a good pair of supportive shoes, then you should consider buying New Balance footwear.
 New Balance shoes can also benefit people who have already been diagnosed with plantar fasciitis.